07740 877 544 email@example.com

 - Tracing paper (optional but advised)

 - Stabilo pencil / crayon pencil (optional)

 To begin, you need to have something to say so that you can paint it.

 The transfer process

-For single signs, beginners are advised to practise drawing their message before transferring directly onto the panel.
+For single signs, beginners are advised to practice drawing their message before transferring directly onto the panel.
 This avoids any unforeseen issues with size or legibility and prevents multiple attempts and erasing.

-The wire frame lettering design drawn onto tracing paper at the scaled size for the panel.
+The wireframe lettering design is drawn onto tracing paper at the scaled size for the panel.
 You can colour the design if desired, which may make it easier to visualise on your panel.

-The pencil lined drawing comprises of my message and background shape of an accompanying flower image.
+The pencil line drawing comprises my message and the background shape of an accompanying flower image.

 Make a hinge on one side of the tracing paper by masking a line of tape down or across the tracing paper’s edge.
 This should be even and tight, like the spine of an open book.

 Turn the ‘page’ of the tracing paper so that the lined drawing is now face down on the surface, with the taped spine still adhered to the panel and/or surface.